DESCRIPTION

 Introduction

-Section 1: The Big Picture: The Information Landscape
+Part 1: The Information Landscape

-1. Getting Started: Algorithms and Filter Bubbles
+1. Algorithms and Filter Bubbles

 2. The Wide-Open Information Landscape